The meaning of life is that is stops.

 4) How do I express My Creativity/Play?

-For instance, Anatoly Karpov had no skills in anything else, but chess.
+For instance, Anatoly Karpov had no skills in anything else but chess.
 Playing chess was a profession earning him millions of dollars.
 Anatoly was the best in the world!
-So, he said that he play chess three hours a day at max.
-For the rest of the time, he played tennis, relaxed and read.
+So, he said that he plays chess three hours a day at max.
+For the rest of the time, he played tennis, relaxed, and read.

 Recently my full-time employment came to an end.
-At first, I felt quite guilty by not jumping into another job.
+At first, I felt quite guilty for not jumping into another job.
 But, I’ve decided that I really need a break.
-The expression of my creativity and play are probably one of my strongest points.
-However, from time to time I panic worrying about money and not being productive.
-But, then I play with my dog, listen to the music or write.
+The expression of my creativity and play is probably one of my strongest points.
+However, from time to time, I panic, worrying about money, and not being productive.
+But then I play with my dog, listen to music or write.
 The worry disappears.

 Points to ponder:

 - What makes my heart smile (dancing, reading, gardening)?

 - How can I express my creativity (write, cook, explore)?

 - Do I spend enough time rejuvenating (active relaxation, music)?

 - What am I curious about?

 5) Am I happy with My Relationships?